ryantd42/NY-Legislative-Git/2023/A870A-2023/bill.md

- Introduced by M. of A. McMAHON, BUTTENSCHON, LUPARDO, JACKSON, SILLITTI, JONES,  L. ROSENTHAL, FAHY, GONZALEZ-ROJAS, STIRPE, WALLACE, MAGNAREL- LI, WOERNER, BRONSON, CLARK -- read once and referred to the Committee on Education
+ Introduced by M. of A. McMAHON, BUTTENSCHON, LUPARDO, JACKSON, SILLITTI, JONES,  L. ROSENTHAL, FAHY, GONZALEZ-ROJAS, STIRPE, WALLACE, MAGNAREL- LI, WOERNER, BRONSON, CLARK,  DICKENS,  McDONALD,  BENDETT,  ANGELINO, BARRETT  --  read  once  and referred to the Committee on Education -- recommitted to the Committee on Education in accordance with  Assembly Rule  3,  sec.
+2  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT to amend chapter 537 of the laws of 1976, relating to paid,  free and  reduced  price  breakfast  for  eligible pupils in certain school